HarshS16/DevElevate/README.md

 # DevElevate

-An AI-powered web app for developers to polish resumes, auto-generate stunning portfolios, and craft smart cover letters powered by OpenAI.
+An AI-powered web app for developers to polish resumes, auto-generate stunning portfolios, and craft smart cover letters powered by Gemini.
 Connect your GitHub & LinkedIn, upload your resume, and unlock career-ready documents that truly represent your skills.

 ## 🚀 Features